 Developing Coping Skills:

-Mindfulness practices help individuals stay present and reduce anxiety about potential rejection.
+Mindfulness and Meditation: Mindfulness practices help individuals stay present and reduce anxiety about potential rejection.
 Meditation can also promote emotional regulation and reduce stress.

 Stress Management Techniques: Incorporating stress management techniques such as deep breathing, progressive muscle relaxation, and physical exercise can enhance emotional resilience.